 For other Languages please click the appropriate flag:

 1. Once in battle, you'll want to launch a squadron.
-Choose either torpedo or dive bombers by pressing X (Xbox) or Square (PlayStation), and launch the planes by pressing RT (Xbox) or R2 (PlayStation).
+Choose either torpedo or dive bombers by pressing X on Xbox or Square on PlayStation and launch the planes by pressing Right Trigger on Xbox or R2 on PlayStation.

-7. Once you're done with an attack, you can start another one, provided that there are more planes in your squadron.
+8. Once you're done with an attack, you can start another one, if there are more planes in your squadron.
 You can also return the squadron to the carrier by pressing down on your directional pad.